Charles E. Estabrook

-Charles Edward Estabrook (October 31, 1847 – December 3, 1918) was an American educator, lawyer and Republican politician from the U.S. state of Wisconsin.
+Charles Edward Estabrook (October 31, 1847 – December 3, 1918) was an American educator, lawyer, eugenicist, and Republican politician from the U.S. state of Wisconsin.
 He was the 14th Attorney General of Wisconsin and served 14 years in the Wisconsin State Assembly, representing first Manitowoc and later Milwaukee.
 As a young man, he was an enlisted volunteer in the Union Army during the American Civil War.
 Later, he founded the Wisconsin Historical Commission and published several volumes of history of the Civil War for the Wisconsin Historical Society.

 Early life

 Estabrook was born near Platteville in Grant County, Wisconsin Territory, on October 31, 1847.
 His father was an early settler of Grant County after it was acquired from the Meskwaki.
 Charles worked on his father's farm throughout his childhood, attending the rural public school during the winter months.

 Civil War service

 At the outbreak of the American Civil War, Charles was just 13 years old, but was enthusiastic about the Union cause and wanted to join the fight.
 He ultimately was allowed to enlist in the third year of the war, in August 1864, and was assigned to Company B in the newly raised 43rd Wisconsin Infantry Regiment.
 The regiment was assigned to Tennessee to defend railroad and supply lines, and saw some combat during the Franklin–Nashville Campaign near the end of the war.
 Estabrook mustered out of the service in July 1865 as a corporal.